Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Demonstration of the Koopman - connection

 In this view, $\mathbf{A}$ approximates the action of $U$ on the invariant subspace spanned by the linear modes, while $\mathbf{B}$ quantifies how the nonlinear components influence the resolved coordinates.

 Moreover, the spectrum of $\mathbf{A}$ approximates the spectrum of the Koopman operator restricted to $\mathcal{K}$.
 Let

 represent the set of retrieved eigenvalues $\lambda_i$.
-Even though the Koopman operator has both a continuous and discrete spectrum \cite{Mezic2005}, $\mathbf{A}$ recovers the latter one, as finding a finite-dimensional realization of the Koopman operator on a Koopman-invariant subspace is, in general, equivalent to the existence of the pure point spectrum on that subspace \cite{doi:10.1137/17M1125236}.
+Although the Koopman operator has both a continuous and a discrete spectrum \cite{Mezic2005}, $\mathbf{A}$ recovers the latter, since finding a finite-dimensional realization of the Koopman operator in a Koopman-invariant subspace is, in general, equivalent to the existence of the pure point spectrum in that subspace \cite{doi:10.1137/17M1125236}.
 Furthermore, on the invariant subspace $\mathcal{K}$, the evolution of the projection of any $K$-observable onto $\mathcal{K}$ can be expressed as